EamonKeane/jenkins-blue/README.md

 # jenkins-blue-ocean-kubernetes
 Quickly provision jenkins blue ocean on kubernetes bare metal with persistent configuration.
-Go from a simple 16.04 VM to a portable, scalable declarative CI-CD pipeline with SSL and automatic building on push to github in 10 minutes.
+Go from a simple 16.04 VM to a portable, scalable declarative CI-CD pipeline with SSL and automatic building on push to github.
+The tutorial takes around 20 minutes.
 The Jenkins instance can be deleted and moved between clouds while retaining the job configuration.

 The example shown will use a single Hetzner server, but this first step can skipped, and ssh access to an ubuntu 16.04 machine can be used instead.

-The sample CI-CD pipeline will uses Lachlan Evanson's excellent croc-hunter tutorial, which I would encourage you to go through after this. https://github.com/lachie83/croc-hunter
+The sample CI-CD pipeline and application uses Lachlan Evanson's excellent croc-hunter tutorial, which I would encourage you to go through after this. https://github.com/lachie83/croc-hunter

 # Checkout repository